kbmackenzie/mewlix.vim/README.md

 This plugin adds Mewlix syntax highlighting for all `.mews` files.
 No configuration is needed.

-Additionally, it adds the `:MewlixEmojify` command, which performs simple string substitution to replace ASCII symbols with emojis:
+Additionally, it adds the `:MewlixEmojify` command, which replaces ASCII symbols with emojis:

 | Symbol    | Emoji |
 |-----------|-------|